 Since the August 5 changeover, the interim government has used the Anti-Corruption Commission (ACC) to withdraw cases against Chief Adviser Muhammad Yunus and other allies of the government.

-On the other hand, many cases have been filed against the politicians, government officials, and businessmen linked to the Awami League.
+On the other hand, hundreds of cases have been filed against politicians, including former Prime Minister Sheikh Hasina and her family members, ministers, MPs, government officials, and businessmen affiliated with the Awami League.

 Ex-secretary: 8 advisers of Yunus government engaged in massive corruption